 This was the year that Archbishop Ælfheah was murdered following Danish raids that started in 1011.
 The early version of the cathedral was heavily damaged during this period as well.

 7. One of the most notable events in the history of the cathedral was the murder of Archbishop Thomas Becket by knights of King Henry II.
 This murder happened on December 29, 1170, in the northwestern transept of the cathedral.

 The king supposedly said, “Will no one rid me of this turbulent priest?”
 This phrase was taken a bit too seriously by 4 of his most loyal knights, resulting in the second murder of an archbishop in the cathedral.

 This shrine was eventually removed in 1538 and all the treasures were confiscated by King Henry VIII.
-Today, a candle marks the spot that the shrine once stood.
+Today, a candle marks the spot where the shrine once stood.

 9. The cathedral is officially called the “Cathedral and Metropolitical Church of Christ at Canterbury.”
 That’s because the archbishop of Canterbury is also the leader of the Church of England, the third-largest branch of Christianity after the Catholic Church and the Eastern Orthodox Church.

 What’s remarkable is that the official residences of the archbishop of Canterbury are both Lambeth Palace in London and the Old Palace in Canterbury, just located near the cathedral in the city.